 Russo: And we actually were in a class where the lecture happened about the time he was moving to that next chapter.
 He had bought See’s Chocolate several years before our session and they had paid $30 million plus or minus for the brand and for all that came with it.
 And what they discovered is owning that powerful brand they had something which they hadn’t adhered to before, which was called economic goodwill.

-It rises from the fact that the purchaser of that chocolate doesn’t believe there to be an adequate substitute.
-And without the sense of an adequate substitute they will bear price increases begrudgingly.
-In some cases willingly.
-And even enthusiastically because in some measure the price paid is part of the bargain because the recipients of a gift of that chocolate knows that somebody stepped up and paid a little bit more.
+The purchaser of that chocolate doesn’t believe there to be an adequate substitute, and without the sense of an adequate substitute, they will bear price increases begrudgingly, in some cases willingly, and even enthusiastically because in some measure the price paid is part of the bargain.
+The recipients of a gift of that chocolate know that somebody stepped up and paid a little bit more for gift hampers Perth, showcasing the thoughtfulness and care put into selecting the perfect present.

 And so when they bought the business, Warren, I gather this to be true, took on the responsibility for pricing chocolate because once he realized that the price paid is part of the benefit received he wanted to make sure that the price was always confidently raised.
 And recognizing that if he kept his side of the bargain that the consumer would take that on.
 Now his side of the bargain included something else which is very interesting.